How To Achieve Furniture and Color Balance in a Room

 via @carloemmepi Ralph Lauren Showroom Milan - furniture and color balance Palazzo Ralph Lauren Milano

-via @carloemmepi on instagram
+via @carloemmepi on Instagram

 And the color balance now?

 Yes!
-I think that it is still perfect because the rug changed along with the window treatments.
+I think it is still perfect because the rug changed along with the window treatments.
 However, even if they had left the heavy oriental rug, I would still like the pale curtains.
 And, I think the balance would still be wonderful because of the pale furniture.

 xo,